 Ready to take your next steps toward God’s calling?
 We’re here to answer your questions about our seminary school.
 Start by reading our frequently asked questions below, or feel free to contact our offices directly.

-Saint Paul has a long tradition of integrating practical experiences in ministry with work in the classroom to prepare men and women for leadership in the church.
+Saint Paul has a long tradition of integrating practical experiences in ministry with work in the classroom to prepare men and women for leadership in our churches, communities, city streets, and country roads.
 We are one seminary with two innovative, vibrant collaborations that make up our two campus locations.
 To learn more, visit Why Saint Paul.

 Academic scholarships are based upon prior college GPA and can range from $250-$7000 for qualified students.
 You can finance your education with a combination of these resources and a paid contextual education position.
 We also encourage you to apply for private scholarships or grants from sources outside Saint Paul.
-To learn more about scholarships and grants, click HERE.
+Learn more about scholarships and grants here.